 Amazingly, we did nothing in October.
 No overnight stays anywhere – although many, many day trips.

-We started November with a weekend away for Hubby and I. We went to Tewkesbury Park which was absolutely beautiful – in the heart of the Cotswolds and with views for miles.
+We started November with a weekend away for Dave and I. We went to Tewkesbury Park which was absolutely beautiful – in the heart of the Cotswolds and with views for miles.
 It was perfect.

 We kicked off our festive activities with a trip to Drayton’s Magical Christmas.
 It was a lovely day and we stayed the night before in a Premier Inn locally to really make the most of the day.

 We also had a really lovely weekend in Telford, probably our first weekend in Shropshire.
 We stayed at a Holiday Inn, had a morning at Blists Hill Victorian Town – part of the Ironbridge Gore Museums – and did so many festive activities too.
 It was a really great weekend.

 We finished the year with a trip to The Lodges at New House Farm in Kent.
 It was in the heart of the countryside, surrounded by beautiful views and the perfect place to just relax and unwind, escaping from the world for a weekend.